Host | The Rick Mercer Report

 As a solo performer he has hosted the East Coast Music Awards, The Gemini Awards, Juno Awards, the history series It Seems Like Yesterday, the annual Canada Day show from Parliament Hill, and in 2008 he hosted the CBC Television special The Next Great Prime Minister for the second time.

 Mercer has written for Time, Maclean's, The Globe and Mail, and the National Post.
 His first book, Streeters, hit the top of the Globe and Mail's best-seller list, and his second book, Rick Mercer Report: The Book, published in the fall of 2007, also went to the top of the national best-seller list.
-Rick latest book is A Country Worth Ranting About that was published in September, 2012 and became another best-seller.
+Rick latest book is A Nation Worth Ranting About that was published in September, 2012 and became another best-seller.
+In the fall of 2013 an updated paperback edition was released.

 He has appeared in the movies The Vacant Lot, Understanding Bliss, Secret Nation, and Bon Cop, Bad Cop and is in the upcoming The Young and Prodigious Spivet with Helena Bonham Carter and Judy Davis.